RobCaamano/VocalAIze/README.md

 git clone https://github.com/RobCaamano/VocalAIze.git
 ```

-3. Download requirements.txt.
+3. Download requirements.txt from the translation_cmd directory.
 It is recommended to do this in a virtual environment.
 For information about creating and using conda environments, visit their [site](https://conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html).

 ```
 cd '[path to dir]'